May 28, 2023

 The American regulator suspected the head of Arbitraging.co of market manipulation

-The U.S. Commodity Futures Trading Commission (CFTC) has warned investors to be careful as arbitrage profit scams are hard to detect.
+US Commodity Futures Trading Commission (CFTC) urged investors to be careful as fraud aimed at arbitrage profits is difficult to detect.

-The CFTC said it suspects the generaldirector of the Arbitraging.co cryptocompany in fraud.
-According to the CFTC, Jeremy Rounsville misled investors by claiming he had developed a "highly advanced arbitrage bot" that could trade effectively.
+The CFTC said it suspects Gen.Director of the crypto company Arbitraging.co in fraud.
+According to the CFTC, Jeremy Rounsville misled investors by claiming that he had developed a “highly advanced arbitrage bot” that could trade effectively.

-“Rownsville's claims were not true.
-The Arbitraging.co bot, known as aBOT, has never traded on behalf of investors,” the derivatives regulator says.
+“Rounsville's allegations were not true.
+The Arbitraging.co bot, known as aBOT, never made trades on behalf of investors,” the derivatives regulator assures.

-The Commission announced that such manipulations intrade shows the importance of regulation, including the protection of customers and the control of market participants.
-CFTC Commissioner Kristin Johnson warned that this is neither the first nor the last time that investors have been manipulated.
-And that such incidents will become more and more:
+The Commission announced that such manipulations intrade show the importance of regulation, including customer protection and control of market participants.
+CFTC Commissioner Kristin Johnson warned that this is not the first or last time investors have been manipulated.
+And that such incidents will become more and more frequent:

-"As the technology to support complex trading strategies becomes readily available, investors will increasingly be drawn into fraudulent fundraising schemes like the Rouncesville scheme."
+“As the technology supporting complex trading strategies becomes readily available, investors will increasingly become involved in rigged money-raising schemes like the Rounsville scheme.”

-Johnson added that the use is extremelycomplex trading technologies in the cryptocurrency market is “actually extremely competitive.”
-According to the official, strategies that focus on generating arbitrage profits or rents are almost elusive.
+Johnson added that the useextremely sophisticated trading technology, the cryptocurrency market is “actually extremely competitive.”
+According to the official, strategies that are focused on obtaining arbitrage profits or rents are almost elusive.

-Recently, the US Securities and Exchange Commission (SEC) accused the Trade Coin Club team of stealing 80,000 bitcoins from over 100,000 investors using a Ponzi scheme.
+Recently, the US Securities and Exchange Commission (SEC) accused Trade Coin Club of stealing 80,000 bitcoins from more than 100,000 investors through a Ponzi scheme.